 After the first month, the patient may resume any activity as tolerated, as long as they continue the breast massage for a full three months after surgery.
 I do not recommend any pectoralis muscle specific exercises, such as push- ups or bench presses.
 To me it does not make sense to feminize the breast with an implant while masculinizing the chest muscle.
 This is my personal philosophy, however.

-Michael A. Jazayeri, M.D. is a board certified plastic surgeon with over decades of experience.
+Michael A. Jazayeri, M.D. is a board certified plastic surgeon in Santa Ana with over decades of experience.
 His office is located in Orange County, California.
 To schedule a consultation, please call (714) 834-0101.

 Schedule your one-on-one plastic surgery consultation in Orange County with Dr. Jaz